ewoodbury/ewoodbury.github.io/content/posts/introduction.md

 draft: false
 ---

 Welcome to my website!
-I plan to post about various topics that interest me, including programming, data analytics, databases, and how data is used within large organizations.
+I plan to post about various topics that interest me, including programming, data analytics, databases, and how data is used in organizations.

 I may also write about non-programming topics that interest me.
 This might include global development, effective altruism, financial markets, cycling, and photography.